πŸ›Έ FREE SHIPPING OVER $99 πŸ›Έ 90-DAY GUARANTEE

 Is delta 8 THC legal in South Carolina?

-In South Carolina, any delta 8 THC extracts that were derived from hemp sources are considered legal.
+In South Carolina, any delta 8 THC extracts that were derived from hemp sources are considered illegal.
+The State Attorney General has explicitly stated that delta 8 THC is unlawful, even if it’s sourced from hemp.

 Possession of products that contain more than the federal limit of delta 9 THC is classified as a misdemeanor.